 The beauty of signing up for online courses is that there is no mandatory commitment on the level of involvement or participation.
 Looking for an interesting topic to learn on the side-lines?
 Hop into one of the many bite-sized modules to watch several quick videos or complete a mini quiz.
 On the other hand, if you’re seeking an in-depth professional certification to boost your career, you can choose to register for paid courses.
 These will allow you to enrol in different linked modules, actively participate in in-class activities, exercises and tests with human feedback, and eventually receive a certified stamp of approval from a recognised university or course provider.
 It all depends on your learning interest and requirements.

 If you’re looking for career-specific actions that you can implement right from the get-go, why not take a look at relevant career advice articles?
 At Robert Walters, we tap on our expert professional recruitment consultants to curate useful career and hiring tips for managers and executives alike.
-During major upheavals such as the widespread remote working measures and economic uncertainties due to a global COVID-19 environment, why not start preparing yourself for a new job?
+Why not start preparing yourself for a new job?
 Easy and quick first steps such as taking time to update and review your CV, polish your LinkedIn profile, crafting an outstanding personal brand statement, and practising your interview skills can help better position you for new and greater opportunities when the market recovers.

 Sometimes we just don’t want to be staring at yet another long page of text.
 Take a break and switch to other digital tools and platforms for your learning needs.
 Check out popular webinars, hop into different Facebook or LinkedIn live sessions by career coaches, join in a conversation and network with other professionals in online social media groups, search for relevant career topics on YouTube, or listen to your favourite topical podcasts and TED talks.
 The great thing about using these platforms is that almost all of them are bite-sized and available on your mobile, so you can literally upskill on the go, even if that means doing so while you’re exercising, minding the kids, or just relaxing in the bath tub.